 Handicraft & Food Bazaar

-Around Banyuwangi Ethno Carnival venue, locals are allowed to open stalls along the pedestrian.
+Around the Banyuwangi Ethno Carnival venue, locals are allowed to open stalls along the pedestrian.
 It results in a little bazaar.
 There are kiosks selling local products from batik to accessories to handicrafts.
-Food vendors offer drink and meals to hungry spectators.
+Food vendors offer drinks and meals to hungry spectators.